dcascaldi/pandemic_priors/README.md

 # pandemic_priors

-A simple, easy, and flexible way of estimating Bayesian VARs taking into consideration the pandemic period, as a Minnesota prior with time dummies, available in MATLAB and Julia.
-Codes embed a test for the optimal level of shrinkage for the pandemic period.
+A simple, easy, and flexible way of estimating Bayesian VARs taking into consideration the pandemic period, as a Minnesota prior with time dummies, available in MATLAB, Julia, Python, and R.  Codes embed a test for the optimal level of shrinkage for the pandemic period.

 Paper available at my website: www.danilocascaldigarcia.com